UI-Research/which-states-prioritize-equity-school-renovation-funding/README.md

 npm run deploy
 ```

 This command will run `/scripts/deployToGithub.sh` which builds the page and pushes the update to github.
-The built site is in the `docs` folder.
+The built site will be in the `docs` folder.